 Roasted Strawberry Lemon Cream Trifles to brighten up your Friday!
-Delicious, refreshing layers of soft roasted strawberries, sweet lemon cream, spongy ladyfingers and crunchy granola topped with Limoncello-spiked whipped cream.
-And now that we’re wrapping up week four in quarantine, I’m looking to spike anything I can.😉
+Delicious, refreshing layers of roasted strawberries, sweet lemon cream, spongy ladyfingers and crunchy granola topped with Limoncello-spiked whipped cream.
+Now that we're wrapping up week 4 in quarantine, I'm looking to spike anything I can.

 Remember to PIN THIS to save the recipe for later!